Sistine Chapel Choir: 21st century

-In 2010 Pope Benedict XVI, who had been Bartolucci's sole supporter on the Curia when he was dismissed in 1997, appointed Massimo Palombella to replace Liberto as the choir's musical director.
+In 2010, Pope Benedict XVI, who had been Bartolucci's sole supporter on the Curia when he was dismissed in 1997, appointed Massimo Palombella to replace Liberto as the choir's musical director.

 Under Bartolucci, the choir had begun participating in radio and television broadcasts as well as regular international tours, including a 17-city tour of the United States in 1986.
 It was a trend that continued under Palombella.
 The choir made its first tour of Asia in 2014 and released three studio albums on the Deutsche Grammophon label between 2015 and 2017.
 June 2012 marked the first time in its history that the Sistine Choir performed jointly in a papal function with another choir from outside the Vatican.
-The occasion was a Papal Mass celebrated in St Peter's Basilica by Pope Benedict sung by the Sistine Choir and the Westminster Abbey Choir.
+The occasion was a Papal Mass celebrated in St Peter's Basilica by Pope Benedict, sung by the Sistine Choir and the Westminster Abbey Choir.
 The two choirs also sang together at Westminster Abbey in May 2015 and again in 2018.
-Cecilia Bartoli become the first woman to perform inside the Sistine Chapel in November 2017 when she sang with the Sistine Choir in Pérotin's Beata Viscera.
+Cecilia Bartoli became the first woman to perform inside the Sistine Chapel in November 2017 when she sang with the Sistine Choir in Pérotin's Beata Viscera.
 In September of that year, the choir made its first visit to the United States in 30 years, performing at St. Patrick's Cathedral in New York, the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., and the Detroit Opera House.

-More controversial was the choir's performance at the Met Gala in May 2018 where many of the celebrity guests dressed in costumes that according to The National Catholic Register were "deemed by many to be a sacrilegious mockery of the Church."
+More controversial was the choir's performance at the Met Gala in May 2018, where many of the celebrity guests dressed in costumes that, according to The National Catholic Register, were "deemed by many to be a sacrilegious mockery of the Church."
 The affair also sparked complaints from some of the boys' parents.
-In June of that year the choir's planned multi-city tour of the United States was abruptly cancelled.
+In June of that year, the choir's planned multi-city tour of the United States was abruptly cancelled.
 The choir's administrator, Michelangelo Nardella, was suspended in July when the Vatican opened an investigation into alleged money laundering, fraud and embezzlement involving both Nardella and Palombella and related to the choir's foreign tours.
 In a motu proprio issued by Pope Francis on 19 January 2019, the Sistine Chapel Choir was placed under the administration of the Office of Pontifical Liturgical Celebrations.
 Mons.
 Guido Marini, the master of ceremonies for papal liturgies, was tasked with drafting new statutes for the choir.
 Nardella was replaced by Archbishop Guido Pozzo as the choir's administrator, but for a time Palombella retained his post as the choir's musical director.
-In July 2019 Palombella resigned as director of the choir.
-Marcos Pavan, who leads the Pueri Cantores (the boys section of the choir) was named as interim director.
+In July 2019, Palombella resigned as director of the choir.
+Marcos Pavan, who leads the Pueri Cantores (the boys' section of the choir), was named interim director.